 Watch for red flags like rushed deposits or no viewings.
 Book verified student accommodation near London with UniAcco and avoid last-minute scams.

-Explore Verified London Student HousingHow to Verify Legit Student Accommodation?
+Explore Verified London Student HousingHow to Verify Legit Student Accommodation in the UK

-1. Request a live video viewing or arrange to see the property in person
+- Request a live video viewing or arrange to see the property in person:

 Upload the images to Google.
 If they show up on multiple unrelated listings, it could be a cloned ad, which is a common trick in student accommodation scams.